The Entrance to Disney's Animal Kingdom

 Animal Kingdom’s focus on nature is refreshing.
 You’ll be able to meet all your favourite Disney characters like in the other parks but in Animal Kingdom, the animals really are the stars.

 Pandora – The World of Avatar opened in 2017, based around James Cameron’s Avatar and set around the Na’vi people of the planet Pandora.
-It’s really amazing, especially at night.
+It’s really amazing, especially at night when the bioluminescent plants light up.
 It’s massively popular though with queues reaching over 3 hours on busier days!
-We would recommend using Lightning Lane to keep your queuing to a minimum.
-The Walt Disney World App lets you book a time in advance so you can use the Lightning Lane.
-You can make one Lightning Lane selection at a time throughout the day.

 Just another word of advice.
-You can get 2 park, 1 day tickets etc for Walt Disney World.
-We would advise against it.
+You can get Park Hopper tickets to do multiple parks in one day.
+We would advise against it for your first visit.
 Disney’s Animal Kingdom is HUGE.
 It takes a lot of time to get around and it’s worth spending the time exploring the trails, seeing the animals and watching the shows.
 You’ll have a really good day that doesn’t feel as frantic as other theme parks.

 So with that being said, here’s our list of the top attractions at Disney’s Animal Kingdom theme park.
 Feel free to let us know if you agree or disagree in the comments.